-- Open the Type drop down list and select the active state of the alarm.
-Choose either N.O. for normally open, N.C. for normally closed. - 4.
-Check either the Enable box to enable the alarm., or the Enable One-key Disarming box to arm and disarm the unit by holding down the ESC key. - 5.
-Click Action icon to open the alarm response actions menus. - Select the Trigger Channel tab, if not selected.
-Select one or more camera channels which will start to record/capture or expand to full-screen monitoring when the external alarm is active.
+Open the Type drop down list and select the active state of the alarm.
+Choose either N.O. for normally open, N.C. for normally closed.

+- Check either the Enable box to enable the alarm., or the Enable One-key Disarming box to arm and disarm the unit by holding down the ESC key. - 4.
+Click Settings icon to open the alarm response Settings menus. - Select the Trigger Channel tab, if not selected.
+Select one or more camera channels which will start to record or expand to full-screen monitoring when the external alarm is active.

-- 7. Click Apply to save the settings. - 8.
-Click the Arming Schedule tab.
+Click Apply to save the settings.

+7. Click the Arming Schedule tab.
 In this tab you can define up to eight periods for each day.
 Periods must not overlap.

-- 9. Click the down arrow in the Mon field (see above) to setup the schedule for a different day, and/or click Copy to copy the Arming Schedule you setup in the window to other days of the week. - 10.
-Click Apply to save the settings.
+- 8. Click the down arrow in the Mon field (see above) to setup the schedule for a different day, and/or click Copy to copy the Arming Schedule you setup in the window to other days of the week. - Click Apply to save the settings. - 10.
+Select the Linkage Action tab to set up alarm response actions of the alarm input.